Mook-as/stackato-doc/user/reference/client-ref.rst

       <a style="font-size: x-small" onclick="showSpoiler(this);"/>+ options</a>
       <div class="inner" style="display:none;">

-    --token-file

-	    Path to an existing and readable file containing the targets and authorization tokens.

-    -n
+    --credentials

+		The credentials to use.
+		Each use of the option declares a single element, using the form "key: value" for the argument.
+		This is a Stackato 3 specific option.

+    --group

+		The group to use for the login.
+		This is a Stackato 2 specific option.

+    --ignore-missing

+		Disable errors generated for missing organization and/or space.

+    --no-prompt

+	    Disable interactive queries.

+    --no-trace
+      Complementary alias of --trace.
+    --non-interactive
       Alias of --no-prompt.
     --noprompt
       Alias of --no-prompt.
+    --organization

+		The organization to use.
+		This is a Stackato 3 specific option.
+		If not specified the user is asked interactively to choose an organization.

     --passwd
       Alias of --password.
-    --trace

-	    Activate tracing of the issued REST requests and responses.
-	    This option is a no-op now.
-Tracing is always active.
-See the 'trace' command to print the saved trace to stdout.

-    -t
-      Alias of --trace.
-    --ignore-missing

-		Disable errors generated for missing organization and/or space.
+    --password

+		The password to use.
+		For Stackato 3 this is a shorthand for --credentials 'password: ...'.

+    --space

+		The space (in the organization) to use.
+		This is a Stackato 3 specific option.
+		If not specified the user is asked interactively to choose among the possible spaces in either the chosen organization, or all
+		organizations it belongs to.

     --target